vasavi168/docs/v2/sms/send.md

 `GET` - You can retrieve the results of the message you sent using the GET method.
 You do this by sending a GET request containing the reference id for the message you sent.
 We return a response message in the form of a _**JSON**_ object in the entity body.

-### Services

-Types of services and their values are listed below:

-- T - Transactional Messaging.
-- P - Promotional Messaging.
-- S - Transcrub Messaging.
-- G - Global Messaging

-Country code is mandatory to be included in the `to` paramenter for global messaging and optional for indian numbers.
-If country code not found, default `91` will get appended to mobile number.
+Country code is mandatory to be included in the `to` paramenter for global messaging.

 Before you start sending SMS through this API, please test whether your content is matching a template which has been pre approved.
 Otherwise, the SMS will end up being rejected.